akingscote/akingscote.github.io/_posts/2024-12-08-microsoft-azure-cross-tenant-vm-domain-join.md

 That managed identity does not have any permissions assigned to it.

 > NOTE: In order to update the registry settings, you need local admin rights.
 Initial access is glossed over here, as that could happen a number of ways.
 The windows machine could be running IIS with an RCE, or there could be leaked local credentials.
-You dont even need direct network access to the machine, you could just use the Azure serial port, or Azure run comand.
+You dont even need direct network access to the machine, you could just use the Azure serial port, or Azure run command.
 The fact that you need to update the registry keys, means that everything here isnt a security vulnerability.
 Its not a privilege escalation, as you already need local admin rights.
 However, it does highlight some interesting design decisions and provides some insight into the AzureAD domain join internals.

 Run the following powershell script, to set the registry keys to point to the proxied metadata instance at `172.187.208.144`.
 ```